matter-labs/era-compiler-tests/README.md

 - Complex - multi-contract tests created by Matter Labs and vendored DeFi projects developed by other organizations.

 The `solidity` and `vyper` directories have three subdirectories each, one for each type.
-The `yul`, `llvm`, and `zkevm` directories only contain Matter Labs simple tests as multi-contract projects are not supported in these languages.
+The `yul`, `llvm`, and `eravm` directories only contain Matter Labs simple tests as multi-contract projects are not supported in these languages.

 ## Matter Labs simple/complex format